shadow2560/AIO_LS_pack_Updater/README.md

 ## Agressive clean function

 This function can be used when updating the pack or the firmware, if you come from an other pack.
-The folders witch are deleted by this function could be configured with the file "switch/AIO_LS_pack_Updater/folders_to_delete.txt" and the files could be configured with the file "switch/AIO_LS_pack_Updater/files_to_delete.txt", see the "config" folder of the repository, be careful with these files cause they can brake all the SD if they're badly configured.
-If you use one of these custom files the agressive clean integrated into the homebrew will be disabled.
+The folders witch are deleted by this function could be configured with the file "switch/AIO_LS_pack_Updater/pack_install_folders_to_delete.txt" for pack install and "switch/AIO_LS_pack_Updater/fw_install_folders_to_delete.txt" for firmware install and the files could be configured with the file "switch/AIO_LS_pack_Updater/pack_install_files_to_delete.txt" for pack install and "switch/AIO_LS_pack_Updater/pack_install_files_to_delete.txt" for firmware install, see the "config" folder of the repository, be careful with these files cause they can brake all the SD if they're badly configured.
+If you use one of these custom files the pack or firmware agressive clean (depend on what function you use) integrated into the homebrew will be disabled.

 ## Modules clean function